Reptiles and Amphibians As Starter Pets

 Pets can teach kids about empathy and caring for another creature.
 As kids learn to care for, and love their new pet, they will learn about what makes their pet happy and what could make the pet unhappy.
 Teaching these skills to your children is very important, and having something that your child can see affected by the decisions they make helps them to realize the effects these changes can have on a living being.

-Taking care of something, especially a pet can teach your child a level of responsibility that they wouldn't be able to gain from anything else.
-However, you will need to ensure that your child learns how to care for the new addition to the household properly.
+Taking care of something, especially a pet, can teach children a level of responsibility that they wouldn't be able to gain from anything else.
+However, you will need to ensure that your child learns how to care for their pet properly, and carries out their daily responsibilities regularly.

-Kids have an awful lot to say, having a non-judgemental companion to keep them company and that they can talk to will be valuable for your child.
-A reptile will patiently listen to your child, no matter how many times they might hear the same story!
+Kids have an awful lot to say, so having a non-judgemental companion to keep them company and that they can talk to can be valuable for a child.
+A reptile or amphibian will patiently listen to your child, no matter how many times they might hear the same story!

 The Five Best Starter Reptiles/Amphibians

-There are plenty of different options available to choose from when it comes to choosing a new pet for your family, some that would be more suitable than others for a younger person.
+There are many different types of reptiles and amphibians, so you have lots of options when it comes to choosing a new pet for your family.
+Some are more suitable than others for a new keeper, especially for kids.
 Suitability is usually down to the level of care that they require but also comes down to how docile the pet can be, how easy they are to manage, and how engaging they can be.
-Although every pet, no matter how easy they are to take care of, always require supervision by an adult to ensure that the animal is properly cared for.
+Here are some of the top choices.

-Bearded dragons have exploded in popularity in recent years.
-For a good reason, they are friendly, docile, and adaptable.
-As long as they are treated kindly and with care, they are pretty easy-going to the point where they will even allow themselves to be dressed up for Halloween!
+Bearded dragons are one of the most popular pet lizards in the USA.
+They tend to be docile, personable, and tolerate humans well.
+As long as they are treated kindly, they are pretty easy-going to the point where they will even allow themselves to be dressed up for Halloween!

-This list doesn't contain every single reptile or amphibian that makes an ideal starter pet, and there are more that could be a perfect fit for you.
+This list doesn't contain every single reptile or amphibian that can make a great starter pet, and there are more that could be a perfect fit for you.
+The Clint’s Reptiles channel on YouTube can be a helpful resource for making your decision.
 The main thing to remember is always to do your research, figure out what you have room for, have time for, and what fits into your schedule and needs as a family when making your selection for what pet you think will be the best starter pet for you.